-If this section does apply, be aware that this is contextually useful information for panels when evaluating of the programme.
+For the avoidance of doubt, please note that section 5 is intended to provide relevant contextual information to the panel.
 However, the panel will make a recommendation to QQI solely on the basis of QQI's validation criteria.

-The panel's recommendation is considered entirely separate from the decision of the professional licencing or registration body.
-You will need to seek approval separately from that body.
-Further information can be located here: QQI engagement with professional bodies
+The panel's recommendation is considered entirely separate from the accreditation/recognition processes of PSRBs.

-5.2 External Licencing/Registration Body Approval Criteria and Process
+5.2 PSRB Approval Criteria and Process

-If you indicated yes under section 5.1, explain the implications of professional licencing/registration n for the programme.
-Describe the process and timelines for obtaining approval for your programme(s).
+If you indicated yes under section 5.1, explain the implications of professional accreditation for the programme.
+Describe the process and timelines for obtaining approval from the PSRB for your programme(s).
 Address, as appropriate, the relationship to, and implications for, the QQI validation process.